Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 Editor’s Choice: Best Speargun for Beginners

-As someone new to the sport you can’t go wrong with the AB Biller Stainless Steel Pro Speargun.
+As someone new to the sport you can’t go wrong with the Hammerhead Evolution 2 Speargun.
 It’s the perfect gun, combining value for money with real quality components to ensure you’re buying a speargun that’ll last season after season.
 Which is perfect if you’re only going to be spearfishing during the summers when you’ve time off work.
 It shoots straight and accurately straight out of the box, and you’ll have no trouble loading it or bringing it up to target a fish.

-Why the AB Biller Stainless Steel Pro is the best speargun for beginners:
+Why the Hammerhead Evolution 2 is the best speargun for beginners:

-- Hardened stainless steel spring shaft and double-barb tip
+- Heat treated stainless steel shark fin shaft and single flopper tip

 Rob Allen Tuna Railgun